3. Tools

 1. Generation Method: Specifies the type of inflow turbulence generation method.
 By default, it is set to the Digital Filtering Method (DFM).
 Similarly, techniques based on the spectral representation method such as Divergence-free Spectral Representation (DFSR) method, can be used here.

 2. Wind Profile: Define the target profile of the approaching wind.
 The target profiles can be imported from a *.csv file by using Import (.csv) button.
 Once the file is imported, it can be displayed in tabular format by clicking Show Wind Profiles as seen in Fig. 3.1.4.2.
-The target profiles are defined by prescribing the variation of mean velocity, Reynold’s stress, and integral lenght scale profile along the height of the domain (z-direction).
+The target profiles are defined by prescribing the variation of mean velocity, Reynold’s stress, and integral length scale profile along the height of the domain (z-direction).

 ../../../../../_images/empty_domain_bc_tab.svg